-Every year the girls have an easter bonnet competition at their school.
+Every year the girls have an Easter bonnet competition at their school.
 It is a lovely craft because you get to wear it and they only choose a winner who has made their hat themselves without any help from adults.
 I think this is really great and takes the pressure off as parents don’t feel they have to make something amazing.
 It’s hard to step away at first and sometimes I have to sit on my hands to stop myself from interfering.

 So what I do is layout a shed load of pretty craft materials and leave them to it.
-This year I left them:

 - a bonnet

 - pom poms